No matter who you are, or what you believe, chaplaincy is here for you.

 Wednesday at 11:30 AM: Holy Eucharist - A weekly celebration of Holy Eucharist.
-Gollowed by lunch-time fellowship hosted by the Faculty of Theology.
+Followed by lunch-time fellowship hosted by the Faculty of Theology.

 Monday, Tuesday, and Thursday at 8:40 AM: Morning Prayer - A celebration of Morning Prayer according to the different forms of the Book of Alternative Services and the Book of Common Prayer.

-Wednesday at 5:45 PM: Evening Prayer - A celebration of Evening Prayer according to the cathedral (popular) form of the office.
+Wednesday at 5:45 PM: Evening Prayer - A celebration of Evening Prayer according to the historical "cathedral" (popular) form of the office.
 Meditative prayer incorporating incense and candlelight.